640 South State StreetDover, Delaware 19901

 If you are sick but your test results don't find P. jirovecii, you may have a different type of pneumonia caused by another organism.

 This test requires a sample of fluid or tissue from your lungs.
-Your doctor will collect lung fluid in a procedure called a bronchoalveolar lavage.
-He or she will place a long, flexible tube with a camera on the end through your mouth or nose and into your lungs.
-The doctor will gently spray saltwater into an area of lung to dislodge P. jirovecii and then collect the fluid.
+Your healthcare provider will collect lung fluid in a procedure called a bronchoalveolar lavage.
+He or she will place a long, flexible tube with a camera on the end (bronchoscope) through your mouth or nose and into your lungs.
+The provider will gently spray saltwater into an area of lung to dislodge P. jirovecii and then collect the fluid.

-To collect a tissue sample, your doctor will also use the long, flexible tube and camera.
+To collect a tissue sample, your healthcare provider will also use the bronchoscope.
 He or she may insert a needle or a tool called forceps to collect the sample.

 This test may pose some risks, including:

-Bleeding from your respiratory tract when your doctor takes the sample
+Bleeding from your respiratory tract when your healthcare provider takes the sample

 Hoarseness or sore throat

 Pain where the needle or tube was inserted

 Collapsed lung , but this is quite rare